Set up your campaign for success

 Learn how to set up conversion tracking for your website.

-Automated bidding uses advanced machine learning to optimise the right bid for every ad auction.
+Automated bidding uses advanced machine learning to optimize the right bid for every ad auction.
 The majority of advertisers use some type of automated bidding because these bid strategies can boost performance, while saving time from manually adjusting bids.

 Learn how to change your bid strategy.